Gotta Catch Em All – Pokhara!!!

 Sure enough our boat was there when we got down and we made it back to Pokhara with hungry bellies from our exertions.

-After some baked potatoes for lunch and John’s pitch black Nepali Toilet escapades the dynamic duo headed out to the Tibetan Refugee Settlement at Tashi Palkhiel, Pokhara
+After some baked potatoes for lunch and John’s pitch black Nepali Toilet escapades, the dynamic duo headed out to the Tibetan Refugee Settlement at Tashi Palkhiel, Pokhara

 We were exposed to a bizarre mixture of zen like patience and control by the older priests with the high frolicks of the younger ones – sneakily eating chocolates and pinching each other at the next opportunity.